ThingSet/thingset.github.io/docs/spec/v0.5/appl_binary_mode.md

     Request:
     02                                      # POST
-       18 E0                                # CBOR uint: 0xE0 (object ID)
+       18 34                                # CBOR uint: 0x34 (object ID)
        80                                   # CBOR empty array

     Response:
     83                                      # Valid.

 Note that the endpoint is the object of the executable function itself.
-Data can be passed to the called function as the second parameter, but the `x-reset` function does not require any parameters, so it receives an empty array.
+Data can be passed to the called function as the second parameter, but the `Device/xReset` function does not require any parameters, so it receives an empty array.

 ## Published statements

 In contrast to text mode, published statements in binary mode only contain the values and not the corresponding names or IDs in order to reduce payload data as much as possible.

-**Example 1:** A statement containing the `report` subset, sent out by the device every 10 seconds
+**Example 1:** A statement containing the `m` subset, sent out by the device every 10 seconds

     1F
-       18 20                                # CBOR uint: 0x20 (object ID)
+       07                                   # CBOR uint: 0x07 (subset object ID)
-       83                                   # CBOR array (3 elements)
+       85                                   # CBOR array (5 elements)
           1A 1B7561E0                       # CBOR uint: 460677600
+          FA 414E6666                       # CBOR float: 12.9
+          FA C048F5C3                       # CBOR float: -3.14
-          FA 41633333                       # CBOR float: 14.2
+          FA 42C10000                       # CBOR float: 96.5
-          16                                # CBOR uint: 22
+          FA 43090000                       # CBOR float: 137.0

 The corresponding IDs can be retrieved with a fetch request.